top of page

 The Reality Check

-This is where the real transition to walking well begins by adding even more practice time.
-More routes to learn, greater expectation to participate in social exchanges, and more rules to teach them about when to hold a hand, slow down, or stop.
+This is where the real transition to walking well begins.
+It’s time to add more practice.
+More routes to learn, greater expectations to participate in social exchanges, and more rules to teach them about when to hold a hand, slow down, or stop.

 Two people sitting indoors, one gesturing, the other holding papers.
 Text: "First Belt Cane Age 27 months."
 Cozy, instructional setting.